isselmou92/DistortionCorrection/README.md

 # B0 Correction and Phantom Displacement Field Application
 ## Repository Description

-This repository provides Python scripts for correcting geometric distortions in ultra-high field (15.2T) MR images caused by magnetic field inhomogeneities (ΔB0) and gradient non-linearities (GNL).
-It implements a two-step distortion correction (2SDC) method—first correcting ΔB0 distortions using registered static field maps, and then applying a phantom-based displacement map to correct GNL-induced distortions.
-The method has been validated on phantom data and in-vivo mouse brain MR images.
-This repository contains two Python scripts for:
-1. **B0 Correction** of MRI data (using a registered B0 map).
-2. **Phantom Displacement Field** application on the B0-corrected volume.
+Ultra-high field (UHF) magnetic resonance (MR) systems are advancing in clinical and especially preclinical imaging research offering the potential to enhance radiation research.
+However, system-dependent factors, such as magnetic field inhomogeneities (ΔB0) and gradient non-linearities (GNL), induce geometric distortions compromising the sub-millimetre accuracy required for radiation research.

+The geometric distortion corrections are performed using the **two-step distortion correction (2SDC)** method, which separately addresses ΔB0- and GNL-related displacements in two consecutive steps.

+- In the first step, ΔB0 displacements are independently corrected via the Python script <mark>B0_correction.py</mark> using a pre-acquired static field map, resulting in an ΔB0-corrected MR image.

+- In the second step, a phantom-driven displacement map containing the GNL-induced displacements, which can be obtained with non-rigid registration, is applied to the ΔB0-corrected MR image via a second custom Python script <mark>phantom_displacement_GNL.py</mark> to correct specifically for GNL.
+This application is possible by assuming that the GNL distortion is sequence-independent, remaining constant across scans and subjects.

+Our 2SDC method has been specifically validated on preclinical in-vivo mouse brain MR images at 15.2T (Bruker BioSpin, Germany).

+### Included Scripts
+The following two in-house developed Python scripts are included and need to be applied to your MR dataset to correct system-dependent geometric distortions, as described above:
+- <mark>B0_correction.py</mark>
+- <mark>phantom_displacement_GNL.py</mark>

-Below you’ll find instructions on how to install dependencies, run the scripts, and understand the expected input and output data.
+Below, you'll find instructions for installing dependencies, running the scripts, and understanding the required input and expected output data.

----

 ## Table of Contents
 1. [Repository Structure](#repository-structure)